wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 Both assumptions are not true, and they work particularly bad for certain benchmarks such as libquantum, where streaming (scans) is the dominant access pattern.

+Reuse cache, a prior proposal, attempts to address this issue by over-provisioning the logical tag associativity by 4x, and tracking blocks that are first-time referenced since the last eviction in those over-provisioned tags.
+A block is only inserted into the data array (and evicts an existing block) when the block is referenced for the second time.